petcupaula/automated-liquid-mover/rpi_liquid_mover_8pumps/README.md

 * Take all tubes out of the containers and put them into the cleaning container
 * Put a cup into the machine to collect the water with drink residues from the tubes
 * Run the `CLEAN ALL` procedure (maybe even several times until the water comes out clean)
+* Take all the tubes out of the cleaning container
+* Run the `CLEAN ALL` procedure one more time, in order to move the water through the tubes and fill it with air instead so that we don't end up with storing water in the tubes

-## Mobility
+## Connectivity

 * TO-DO: If we want to provide the flexibility of the machine being transportable, then we need to define how it will connect to the internet.
+Example of remembering multiple wifi connections: https://www.thepolyglotdeveloper.com/2016/08/connect-multiple-wireless-networks-raspberry-pi/
+* TO-DO: Should the machine be able to operate offline, and what are the implications?